 Teach for India

-Teach for India has been addressing the educational quality in India at scale for around 14 years now.
+- Teach for India has been addressing the educational quality in India at scale for around 14 years now.
 The organization’s aim is to equip children and youth with the knowledge, skills, values, and mindsets needed to be empowered individuals.

-Their primary model is a 2 year Teach for India Fellowship Program which calls out to individuals from the nation’s best universities and workplaces.
+- Their primary model is a 2 year Teach for India Fellowship Program, which calls out to individuals from the nation’s best universities and workplaces.
 As a fellow, you can serve as a full-time teacher to children from low-income communities with under-resourced schools.
 But if you don’t have the time, you can always volunteer and teach the kids or assist a Fellow.

 Make Love Not Scars

-The mission of Make Love Not Scars is to provide dignity and independence to acid attack survivors.
+- The mission of Make Love Not Scars is to provide dignity and independence to acid attack survivors.
 The founder of the organization started it when she met an acid attack survivor and ran a fundraiser for her.
 Since then, Make Love Not Scars has launched several campaigns to help acid attack survivors across the country.

-Through medical, legal, educational, vocational & psychological rehabilitation, the organization has changed the lives of over half a million people.
+- Through medical, legal, educational, vocational & psychological rehabilitation, the organization has changed the lives of over half a million people.
 They also fight against the selling of acids and exhibit the importance of having skills over scars.

-To get involved, you could check out one of their 6 campaigns, including #SkillsNotScars and #IStandWithRekha.
-As a volunteer, you can work as domestic, on-ground help, or a social media volunteer.
+- To get involved, you could check out one of their 6 campaigns, including #SkillsNotScars and #IStandWithRekha.
+As a volunteer, you can work as a domestic, on-ground help, or a social media volunteer.
 Another way to work with Make Love Scars is to intern with the organization for a month.

 It breaks my heart, too